cs-ed/impacts-afranco4/README.md

 Learning Activities:
         Discuss issues of bias and accessibility in the design of existing technologies.
 	  	       What would one find most difficult to do without technology?

-	Collaboration through strategies such as crowdsourcing (the practice of obtaining a computational artifact (is something created by a human using a computer and can be, but is not limited to, a program, an image, audio, a video, a presentation).
+	Collaboration through strategies such as crowdsourcing
+	(the practice of obtaining a computational artifact is something created by a human;
+	using a computer and can be, but is not limited to, a program, an image, audio, a video, a presentation).
 	                Does it make a difference what the application/computing is for?

         Describe tradeoffs between allowing information to be public and keeping information private and secure.